Updated because this is literally the best week of the year to take advantage of the best deal in the mile-sphere.

 Sign up for both a personal and business 50k card offer.

-When that happens, you’ll have about 104,000 qualifying points toward the 110,000 you need for your Companion Pass.
+When the January 2016 statement closes and the sign up bonus hits immediately or within a few days, you’ll have 104,000 qualifying points toward the 110,000 you need for your Companion Pass.

 1. Spend $6,000 more on either card.
 The 6,000 Rapid Rewards points earned will put your total at 110,000.